meyer-lab/cellcommunication-Pf2/docs/tutorial.rst

 **What is RISE?**

-RISE uses PARAFAC2 decomposition to identify latent communication modes directly from the scRNA-seq expression matrix.
+RISE (Reduction and Insight in Single-cell Exploration) is an unsupervised, tensor-based computational method designed for the integrative analysis of single-cell RNA sequencing (scRNA-seq) data across multiple experimental conditions, such as drug treatments, patient cohorts, or time points.
+Built upon the PARAFAC2 tensor decomposition framework, RISE preserves the inherent three-dimensional structure of multi-condition single-cell data—conditions × cells × genes—instead of flattening it into a conventional two-dimensional matrix.
 The RISE rank determines how many latent patterns are extracted before computing cell-cell communication scores.

 **Evaluate RISE Ranks**